Menu

 Why is it reported? #

 The elseif condition always evaluates to false, which means the branch can never be entered.
-This typically happens when the condition was already covered by a previous if or elseif branch, or when the types involved make the condition logically impossible.
+This typically happens when the condition is a value that is always falsy, when it was already covered by a previous if or elseif branch, or when the types involved make the condition logically impossible.
 Code inside this branch is dead code and likely indicates a logic error.

 How to fix it #